-Normal progress is consistent with completion times of four and three years for full-time students in the 120 credit and 90 credit degree programs respectively.
+Normal progress is consistent with completion times of four and three years for fulltime students in the 120 credit and 90 credit degree programs respectively.
 This entails

-- Normally taking 1000-level courses in calendar year one, 2000-level in calendar year two, etc. - Taking up to a total of three courses per term (four in the cases of computer engineering and software engineering due to their heavier degree requirements) that are any combination of 2000- 3000- and 4000-level courses that the prerequisite structure permits. - When close to graduation being able to take necessary courses within the limits specified above.
+- Normally taking 1000-level courses in calendar year one, 2000-level in calendar year two, etc. - Taking up to a total of three courses per term (four in the cases of engineering majors due to their heavier degree requirements) that are any combination of 2000-3000- and 4000-level courses that the prerequisite structure permits. - When close to graduation being able to take necessary courses within the limits specified above.